zekissel/picture-sentence/README.md

 7. Continue to fold the paper back so that only the most recent picture or sentence is visible.
 8. Continue passing the papers until all are filled.
 9. Unfold the papers so that the progression of your stories can be seen.

+*Playing with this web app*
+1. One player will select to host a room, and create their own special key.
+2. This player shares the key with every person they wish to join.
+3. All other players select to join the room with the specified key.
+4. Once in the lobby, players can send messages or opt to ready up.
+5. Once all players are ready, the game commences and functions as above.